 “A man who procrastinates in his choosing will inevitably have his choice made for him by circumstance.” — Hunter S. Thompson

-Overwhelming Nursing Home bills and denial of Medicaid Eligibility.
-With the average cost of nursing homes in Upstate New York ranging between $10,000 to $11,000 per month, even one month of Medicaid ineligibility can result in great financial distress.
+Nursing Home bills and denial of Medicaid Eligibility.
+With the average cost of nursing homes in Upstate New York ranging between $10,000 - $12,000 per month, even one month of Medicaid ineligibility can result in great financial distress.
 The Medicaid application process, even with qualified attorneys involved, requires a diligent and responsible person to gather a multitude of records, sign numerous documents and follow through with the myriad requirements to achieve Medicaid coverage.
-If a Medicaid application is denied, generally you will need a representative to proceed with an appeal or fair hearing to get coverage in place.
+If a Medicaid application is denied, generally you will need a personal representative to proceed with an appeal or fair hearing to get coverage in place.